Working At Heights Training Can Prevent Serious Injury

 A Front End Loader Is Not A Safe Working Platform

-A maintenance contractor pleaded guilty, as a self-employed person, to a charge of failing to ensure persons other than employees were not exposed to risks.
+A maintenance contactor pleaded guilty, as a self-employed person, to a charge of failing to ensure persons other than employees were not exposed to risks.

 The Court heard the deceased worker was hired to help install winches to lift feeder and drinker lines in duck breeding sheds.

-The contractor and the worker were using a front end loader in a shed to install winches on the centre roof truss, five metres above the ground.
+The contactor and the worker were using a front end loader in a shed to install winches on the centre roof truss, five metres above the ground.

-The court heard that the contractor was on the ground, chasing ducks away while the worker was in the loader’s bucket preparing the winch motor for fitting.
+The court heard that the contactor was on the ground, chasing ducks away while the worker was in the loader’s bucket preparing the winch motor for fitting.

-The contractor then leaned into the cabin and raised the bucket about three to four metres off the ground so the worker could check the fitting on the roof.
+The contactor then leaned into the cabin and raised the bucket about three to four metres off the ground so the worker could check the fitting on the roof.

 The worker fell to the ground and died at the scene.
 No working at heights training was provided.